dwiegreffe/mdsrv-web/tutorial.md

 <p>

-You first need to import your trajectory (<a href="#t-import">How can I import a structure or trajectory?</a>).
+You first need to import your trajectory (<a href="#t-import">How can I import a structure or trajectory?</a>).<br>
-After you imported your trajectory, a play button will appear in the top left corner of the white canvas where the structure is displayed.
+After you imported your trajectory, a play button will appear in the top left corner of the white canvas where the structure is displayed.<br>

-In case you provided the coordinate file of the trajectory yourself, you must first match it with a structure (<a href="#t-assign-traj">How can I assign a trajectory to a structure?</a>).
+In case you provided the coordinate file of the trajectory yourself, you must first match it with a structure (<a href="#t-assign-traj">How can I assign a trajectory to a structure?</a>).<br>
-After matching the trajectory, you need to clean up the visualization:
+After matching the trajectory, you need to clean up the visualization:<br>
-1. Open the State Tree panel on the left-hand side.
+1. Open the State Tree panel on the left-hand side.<br>
-2. Toggle the visibility for the two imported files (same name as the original files).
+2. Toggle the visibility for the two imported files (same name as the original files).<br>
-Now only the matched result is visible in the representation.
+Now only the matched result is visible in the representation.<br>

 <center>
     <figure class='video_container'>